arjan-tools/docs/docs.md

 ## Arjan Build

 **createDir(dir)**
-- **Description:** Writes a directory only if it didnt previously exist.
+- **Description:** Writes a directory only if it didn't previously exist.
 - **params:(dir)**
     - **dir:** string: name of the directory to build.
 - **returns:** Promise(resolve, reject)